 Black Friday headset deals: The best gaming headsets at the best prices

-It might only be the second day of Black Friday week, but the Black Friday headset deals are already starting to roll in.
+The Black Friday headset deals are intensifying this week, or maybe that’s just the general Black Friday deals madness starting to set in.
+It’s difficult to tell these days.
+Either way, there are some pretty decent Black Friday headset deals going on right now, including a very tasty deal on one of our favourite gaming headsets, the Steelseries Arctis 7, as well as a bunch of Corsair headset deals, Logitech headset deals and more.
 Whether you’re looking for one of today’s best gaming headsets or just a cheap pair of headphones to chat to your mates online with, we’ve got you covered.

-As always, you’ll find all of the best Black Friday PC gaming deals over in our central Black Friday deals hub page, but this article will deal in gaming headsets and gaming headsets alone.
-To help make it easier, I’ve separated out our Black Friday headset deals into wired and wireless deals this year, which will hopefully make it a little easier for you to find what you want as quickly as possible.
+Of course, our list of best Black Friday headset deals are just a small part of our overall Black Friday deals hunting, and you’ll find all these and more in our central Black Friday deals hub page.
+However, if all you want is the best gaming headset deals, you’re in the right place – and to help make it easier, I’ve separated out our Black Friday headset deals into wired and wireless deals this year, which will hopefully make it a little easier for you to find what you want as quickly as possible.

 Black Friday headset deals (UK):